Ad Noctum: Circuit(ry is Dark)

 “Genius, you sure this is a good idea?” the soldier growls.

-“Who are you speaking to?”
-The woman by the wall sconce asks.
+“Who are you speaking to?” the woman by the wall sconce asks.
 “Where did those come from?”

 Rush ignores her, fingering the lines of metal and glass in his hands.